Google Map of Wheeler Park

 9. At the end of the Reunion, turn off the water to your camp at the cut off.
 Any plumbing repairs made to a camp due to water not being cut off, will result in a billing to the individual camper.
 Camp stickers will not be available until the bill is paid.
 Campers need to check their camp as soon as possible for water leaks.

-If you have refrigerated window units in your camp, there is a $5.00 per day charge.
+If you have refrigerated window units in your camp, there is a $10.00 per day per unit charge.

 History of Wise County “Old Settlers” Reunion